© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Vaynor Gaer is a scheduled monument protected by Cadw under reference PE115.
 View the official record →

-Vaynor Gaer is a prehistoric ringwork located in Pembrokeshire, Wales, designated as a scheduled ancient monument under Cadw reference PE115.
+Vaynor Gaer is a prehistoric ringwork situated in Pembrokeshire, Wales, consisting of a substantial circular or oval earthwork defined by one or more defensive banks and ditches.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE115.

 Vaynor Gaer dates from the prehistoric period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Vaynor Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE115.